Skip to content

 Server-side

 Create a Customer object when users create an account with your business.
-By providing an email address, Financial Connections can optimize the authentication flow by dynamically showing a streamlined user interface, for returning Link users.
+By providing an email address, Financial Connections can optimise the authentication flow by dynamically showing a streamlined user interface, for returning Link users.

 Command Line